junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Congressional Budget Justification Transparency Act of 2019”.
+This Act may be cited as the “Congressional Budget Justification Transparency Act of 2020”.

 ## § 2.
 Public availability of budget justifications and appropriation requests

-- **(a)** *In general* Section 3 of the Federal Funding Accountability and Transparency Act of 2006 (31 U.S.C.
+- **(a)** *In general* Section 3 of the Federal Funding Accountability and Transparency Act of 2006 (Public Law 109–282; 31 U.S.C.
 6101 note) is amended to read as follows:
   > ## § 3.
 Full disclosure of Federal funds
   >
-  > - **(a)** *In general* Not less frequently than monthly when practicable, and in any event not less frequently than quarterly, the Secretary (in consultation with the Director and, with respect to information described in subsection (b)(2), the head of the applicable Federal agency) shall ensure that updated information with respect to the information described in subsection (b) is posted on the website established under section 2.
+  > - **(a)** *In general* Not less frequently than monthly when practicable, and in any event not less frequently than quarterly, the Secretary (in consultation with the Director and, with respect to information described in subsection (b)(2), the head of the applicable agency) shall ensure that updated information with respect to the information described in subsection (b) is posted on the website established under section 2.
   > - **(b)** *Information To be posted*
   >   - **(1)** *Funds* For any funds made available to or expended by a Federal agency or component of a Federal agency, the information to be posted shall include—
   >     - **(A)** for each appropriations account, including an expired or unexpired appropriations account, the amount—